Jainism: Core Principles (The Vows)

+Jainism prescribes seven supplementary vows, including three guņa vratas (merit vows) and four śikşā vratas.
+The Sallekhana (or Santhara) vow is a "religious death" ritual observed at the end of life, historically by Jain monks and nuns, but rare in the modern age.
+In this vow, there is voluntary and gradual reduction of food and liquid intake to end one's life by choice and with dispassion, This is believed to reduce negative karma that affects a soul's future rebirths.

+Ahimsa - non-violence

 The principle of ahimsa (non-violence or non-injury) is a fundamental tenet of Jainism.
 It holds that one must abandon all violent activity and that without such a commitment to non-violence all religious behavior is worthless.
 In Jain theology, it does not matter how correct or defensible the violence may be, one must not kill or harm any being, and non-violence is the highest religious duty.
-Jain texts such as Acaranga Sūtra and Tattvarthasūtra state that one must renounce all killing of living beings, whether tiny or large, movable or immovable.
+Jain texts such as Ācārāṅga Sūtra and Tattvarthasūtra state that one must renounce all killing of living beings, whether tiny or large, movable or immovable.
 Its theology teaches that one must neither kill another living being, nor cause another to kill, nor consent to any killing directly or indirectly.

 Furthermore, Jainism emphasizes non-violence against all beings not only in action but also in speech and in thought.
 It states that instead of hate or violence against anyone, "all living creatures must help each other".

 Jains believe that violence negatively affects and destroys one's soul, particularly when the violence is done with intent, hate or carelessness, or when one indirectly causes or consents to the killing of a human or non-human living being.

 The doctrine exists in Hinduism and Buddhism, but is most highly developed in Jainism.
 The theological basis of non-violence as the highest religious duty has been interpreted by some Jain scholars not to "be driven by merit from giving or compassion to other creatures, nor a duty to rescue all creatures", but resulting from "continual self-discipline", a cleansing of the soul that leads to one's own spiritual development which ultimately affects one's salvation and release from rebirths.
 Jains believe that causing injury to any being in any form creates bad karma which affects one's rebirth, future well-being and causes suffering.

 Late medieval Jain scholars re-examined the Ahiṃsā doctrine when faced with external threat or violence.
 For example, they justified violence by monks to protect nuns.
 According to Dundas, the Jain scholar Jinadattasuri wrote during a time of destruction of temples and persecution that "anybody engaged in a religious activity who was forced to fight and kill somebody would not lose any spiritual merit but instead attain deliverance".

 However, examples in Jain texts that condone fighting and killing under certain circumstances are relatively rare.